 For its low price, the sound quality is reasonably good.
 And conveniently, you can power it by either USB or 3 AA batteries.

 You can listen to all the sounds in my video below.
-Or if you prefer, there’s a written review further down the page.
+And following that there’s my full written review.

 My verdict on the 6 sounds

 - White noise: the standard option found in most white noise machines.
 Sounds fine, though might be too intense for some people.

 - Rain: seems like heavy rain on a window.
 On louder volumes, the speaker doesn’t cope so well.
 Use this one on low to mid volume for best effect.

 - Ocean: sounds good – more of a gentle lapping wave sound than a powerful ocean.
 On a short loop, but well spliced together.
 No added bird sounds.

 - Brook: my favorite on this machine.
 A pleasant, constant running water sound.
 No animal sounds overlaid.

 - Summer night: combines a light fan sound with crickets.
 Slightly odd combination for my taste.

 - Thunder: the sound of distant thunder.
 On a loop, but still sounds quite good.